quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 ## Interaction with TLS Resumption

-QUIC version 1 uses TLS 1.3, which supports session resumption by sending session tickets in one connection that can be used in a later connection; see
+QUIC version 1 uses TLS 1.3, which supports session resumption by sending session tickets in one connection that can be used in a later connection (see
-{{Section 2.2 of !TLS=RFC8446}}.
-New versions that also use TLS 1.3 SHOULD mandate that their session tickets are tightly scoped to one version of QUIC;
-i.e., require that clients not use them across multiple version and that servers validate this client requirement.
+{{Section 2.2 of !TLS=RFC8446}}).
+New versions that also use TLS 1.3 SHOULD mandate that their session tickets are tightly scoped to one version of QUIC, i.e., require that clients not use them across multiple version and that servers validate this client requirement.
 This helps mitigate cross-protocol attacks.